AlejandroFNadal/ia_ds_newspaper_analysis/lambda/newspaper-to-img-title/README.md

 mkdir -p layer/python/lib/python3.9/site-packages
 pip3 install pytesseract opencv-python -t layer/python/lib/python3.9/site-packages
 ```
+# Running OCR in local
+You cannot use the layers in local, so you need to install pytesseract.
+Dont forget to set the TESSDATA_PREFIX
+variable
+export TESSDATA_PREFIX=/usr/share/tesseract-ocr/5/tessdata
 # Serverless Framework Python HTTP API on AWS

 This template demonstrates how to make a simple HTTP API with Python running on AWS Lambda and API Gateway using the Serverless Framework.